 Help guide your students through the fantasy writing process with this fantasy writing unit of study.

 So many students have a great imagination.
 They are excited to attempt fantasy pieces of writing.
 What we find they often lack is a problem and a solution.

 We have created this unit of study to help your students write a complete fantasy story.
 These free writing lessons are geared towards second and third grade students.

 As always we begin our writing unit of study with a day or two of noticings.

 One of our favorites is a book from The Magic Treehouse series.
 Students enjoy these and they contain many elements of a fantasy.
 As we read aloud, we bring up the idea of reality versus fantasy.

 As students complete their noticings, make sure you filter around to talk with the kids about what they are noticing.
 This activity may last 20 minutes or it may take an hour – it depends on your students.
 When you feel like most groups are finished, pull back together as a class.

 When you pull back together, create an anchor chart that includes the aspects of a fantasy story that you have found.
 We have created printable and colorful samples you might choose to use.
 We have also created a reality anchor chart if your students need a visual to help them compare.

 Within the resources, you will find graphic organizers designed for you to give to students along with a fantasy and a reality book.

-For an easy literacy center, you will find a card sort for students to sort the events between fantasy and reality.
+Fantasy and Reality Sort For an easy literacy center, you will find a card sort for students to sort the events between fantasy and reality.

 There is also a blank page so that students can create their own events as an extension.
 Simply print and laminate the blank page and students can use a vis-a-vis marker.

 One of our favorites is Click Clack Moo.
 We like it because it is a familiar text with many examples of what characters can do that are not real.

 One of our favorites is The Three Little Aliens and the Big Bad Robot (you will find the link to purchase at the bottom of the page.)

 Problem & Solution